ninachy/dgcnn/notes.md

-    x change train_multi_gpu.py the data loading directory x no_transform: delete transform network in part_seg_model.py x paper_architecture: change the network architecture in part_seg_model.py to match the paper
+    x change train_multi_gpu.py the data loading directory x no_transform: delete transform network in part_seg_model.py x paper_architecture: change the network architecture in part_seg_model.py to match the paper x move_square: change the \squaer operator as the last operator in EdgeConv, just as paper stated x comparing results:
+    x no_transform: little decrease
+    x paper_architecutre: decrease a lot
+    x move_square: no difference